 “I’m really proud of the outcome and I’m really excited to put it all together.”

 He said the project provided support for his ongoing language reclamation work.

 “It reassures us that we are doing good work in the language reclamation space.

 “To have good people supporting the work we’re doing, whether it’s here in Bundaberg or in New York, I feel really supported in this language reclamation journey.”

 The bandabara concert, to be held at the Moncrieff Entertainment Centre on 15 November, will be the world premiere of seven new works by six composers.

 Four of those composers are from Bundaberg.
-Book now.